AndrewE23/SQL_Project/starting_with_questions.md

-Answer: This question is vague, so I'm taking "impact" to mean
+Answer: This question is vague, so I'm taking it to mean "which countries have the highest purchasing/ordering habits"; in other words, what are